The terms “counselor” and “therapist” are often used interchangeably. But these two types of professionals aren’t technically the same.

 Both counselors and therapists are treatment-based mental health professionals who can help you work through a variety of issues to achieve a better quality of life.

-Keep in mind that, while the terms “counselor” and “therapist” may be discussed interchangeably and do have some overlap, there are still key differences between these two professionals.
+Keep in mind that, while the terms “counselor” and “therapist” may be discussed interchangeably and do have some overlap, there are still some differences between these two professionals in terms of how they are trained and licensed.

 First, narrow your search to a few different professionals and ask for free consultations with each.
 At this point, you may also inquire about their education and training.
 You can then continue forward with your preferred counselor or therapist that you feel most comfortable with.